Stone-Path-Engineering/events/_posts/2024-12-04-hardware-hangout copy.md

 Help us kick off the first Hardware Hangout of 2025 by joining us at Summit Products in Altoona, IA.

 The theme for this Hardware Hangout event is all things non-consumer IoT.
 Topics will include building and factory automation and the control systems that go into it.
+Stick around to get a tour of the Summit Products factory hosted by our gracious sponsor!

 ![Logo](/assets/images/iowans_of_things.png){:width="250px"}